NghiNgo/process-breakdown/blockchain/music-rights.md

 ```bash
 cd smartcontract
 ```
-This command changes the current directory to the smart contract directory.
+This command changes the current directory to the smart contract directory. - TypeScript

 ```bash
 npx hardhat